testersakage/mineclonia-jtest/mods/ITEMS/mcl_furnaces/API.md

 ### Furnace definition
 {
-	cook_group = "blast_furnace_smeltable", --optional: itemgroup this furnace is restricted to factor = 2, --optional: cook time factor when using cook_group node_normal = { -- node definition overrides of the normal furnace node (node_basename)
+	cook_group = "smeltable", --optional: itemgroup this furnace is restricted to factor = 2, --optional: cook time factor when using cook_group node_normal = { -- node definition overrides of the normal furnace node (node_basename)
 		tiles = {}, --...